Ihtheram/Embedded-Systems/README.md

 - **Development Environment**: Tools and software used to write, test, and debug the code for the embedded system.

 - **Power Supply**: Provides the necessary energy for the system to operate.
-Understanding these components is essential for designing and implementing embedded systems effectively.

 ## Platform Components in Embedded Development